-Then, the AttackActor selects agents from that set based on the attacking agent's attack count.
+Then, the AttackActor selects agents from that set based on the attacking agent's simultaneous attacks and ammo (if applicable).
 When an agent is successfully attacked, its health is depleted by the attacking agent's attack strength, which may result in the attacked agent's death.
 AttackActors can be configured to allow multiple attacks against a single agent per attacking agent and per turn via the stacked attacks property.
 The following four AttackActors are built into Abmarl: